Sylius/Sylius/docs/cookbook/emails/disabling-order-confirmation-email.rst

         }
     }

-The above compiler pass needs to be added to your bundle in the ``AppBundle/AppBundle.php`` file:
+The above compiler pass needs to be added to your bundle in the ``App/AppBundle.php`` file:

 .. code-block:: php

     <?php

-    namespace AppBundle;
+    namespace App;

-    use AppBundle\DependencyInjection\Compiler\MailPass;
+    use App\DependencyInjection\Compiler\MailPass;
     use Symfony\Component\HttpKernel\Bundle\Bundle;
     use Symfony\Component\DependencyInjection\ContainerBuilder;